geordi/skj-course/README.md

 <!--An interesting online interactive course found at Codeacademy .-->

 * For the basics of programming, you can use the [Think Python](http://www.greenteapress.com/thinkpython/) book, which you can download for free.

-* A very nice tutorial on Python is called [Dive into Python](http://www.diveintopython.net/), which can also be used to quickly search for programming techniques in Python.

 Also read the [MIT's course notes](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-01sc-introduction-to-electrical-engineering-and-computer-science-i-spring-2011/Syllabus/MIT6_01SCS11_notes.pdf) , which I highly recommend.